Skip to content

 The Unicorn Scale: Jennifer’s Body

-Jennifer’s Body stars Megan Fox (#OneOfUs) as Jennifer.
-After a bad night with a mediocre (and Satan-worshipping) band (led by Adam Brody), she becomes a bloodthirsty succubus.
-Her best friend Anita (Amanda Seyfried) is faced with the decision of whether to protect or kill Jennifer.
+Jennifer’s Body stars Megan Fox as the titular antagonist.
+After a bad night with a mediocre (and Satan-worshiping) band (led by Adam Brody), she becomes a bloodthirsty succubus.
+Jennifer’s best friend Anita (Amanda Seyfried) is faced with the decision of whether to protect or kill her.

 What I Liked:

-Anita has a boyfriend, Jennifer's a succubus, but the story is really about a female friendship.
-Yeah, that's pretty awesome.
-And it's a horror(ish) movie, a genre that doesn't normally prioritize female friendships.
+Anita has a boyfriend, and Jennifer’s a succubus, but the story is fundamentally about a female friendship.
+Yeah, that’s pretty awesome.
+And it’s a horror(ish) movie, a genre that doesn’t normally prioritize female friendships.

 Jennifer is almost dangerously possessive of her friend, and Anita will defend Jennifer no matter what.